8 Days. 3N PRASLIN 5* (BB) | 4N MAHE 5* (BB)

 Stay

-About the destination: The island of Praslin is the second largest in the Seychelles.
-It has a population of roughly 6,500 inhabitants.
+About the destination: Praslin Island is the second largest in Seychelles.
+It has a population of approximately 6,500 residents.
 Praslin is renowned as a sun and beach tourist destination.
-However, the island also boasts a tropical forest with some endemic species such as the Bulbul bird and the black Parrot, all of which can be found in the stunning Valle de Mai nature reserve.
+However, the island also boasts a tropical forest that is home to some endemic species such as the Bulbul bird and the Black Parrot, all of which can be found in the stunning Valle de Mai nature reserve.

 24 Aug